r567v/LMS/README.md

-# LMS
-Library Management System using Python and MySQL
+# library-mangement-system using mysql and python